 Early Action Rainfall (EAR) Watch

-For April, a "High Chance Dry" alert is in place for Pukapuka in the northern Cook Islands, while remaining northern sites (Penrhyn and Rakahanga), have "Low Chance Dry" alerts.
-In the southern Cook Islands, "Medium Chance Wet" alerts are current for Rarotonga, Mauke, Mitiaro and Atiu, while "Low Chance Wet" alerts exist for Aitutaki, Mangaia and Manuae.
+For June, a "High Chance Dry" alert is in place for Pukapuka, Penrhyn and Rakahanga in the northern Cook Islands.
+In the southern Cook Islands, a "High Chance Wet" alert is in place for Rarotonga and Mangaia, a "Low Chance Wet" alert is in place for Aitutaki and no alert is in place for Mauke, Mitiaro, Atiu and Manuae.

 For June to August 2021, "High Chance Dry" alerts are in place for all northern Cook Islands sites (Penrhyn, Rakahanga and Pukapuka).
 For the southern Cook Islands, a "Medium Chance Wet" alert is in place for Rarotonga, Aitutaki, Manuae and Mangaia, while remaining sites (Mauke, Mitiaro and Atiu) have a "Low Chance Wet" alert.
 See table/maps below for additional information.
 See status table below for potential impacts.